According to Dr chapman, we all have one primary and one secondary love language.

 According to Dr Gary Chapman, the five love languages are:

-Take the quiz and discover your love language in time for Valentine’s day!
+Discover your love language in time for Valentine’s Day!
+Click here